sinhaG/dockerforFlask/README.md

   </li>
 </ul>

-Once the docker image is created you can deploy to heroku using following commands.<h3>flaskrestmodel is the "Name" you want to give to you docker </h3>
+Once the docker image is created you can deploy to heroku using following commands.<h3>"flaskrestmodel" is the "Name" you want to give to you heroku application </h3>

 <ul>
   <li>heroku login</li>